pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

+--- We have several Github Actions setup, which includes code formatting (using isort, black, and flake8) in order to ensure readability and adherence to good coding practice.
---- Wa have several Github setup, mostly for sorting and linting, we also tried to integrate our tests but since our unit tests are limited, the results are not very meaningful.
-Nonetheless we test on several python versions. ---
+Furthermore, we also integrated our unit-tests into an action, but since our unit tests are limited, the results are not very meaningful.
+At first we ran these tests only on Python 3.8, but expanded this later to test from python 3.7 - 3.10.
+Lastly, we set up a CI pipeline, which automatically builds a Docker Container and pushes that to the GCP Container registry, whenever a push is made on the main-branch.
+Ideally, this would then automatically deploy the newest (tested) version of our container, thus providing our app with the latest release.
+In order to use that we needed to authenticate GCP with GitHub using Secrets (with the corresponding Access tokens)---

 ## Running code and tracking experiments